whamcloud/Online-Help/docs/Install_Guide/guide.md

 https://&lt;manager-addr&gt;/certificate/

-After Intel® EE for Lustre\* software is installed, point your web browser to the Intel® Manager for Lustre\* dashboard.
+After Intel® EE for Lustre\* software is installed, point your web browser to the Manager for Lustre\* dashboard.
 Use Chrome\* or Firefox\*.

-Intel® Manager for Lustre\* Software Configuration Settings
+Manager for Lustre\* Software Configuration Settings
 -------------------------------------------------------------

-The following Intel® Manager for Lustre\* software configuration settings can be modified.
+The following Manager for Lustre\* software configuration settings can be modified.
 See the instructions for modifying these settings following the descriptions.